History of the School

 Ffynone House School - Academic Excellence

 The school has earned a reputation for academic excellence.
-Examination results have been consistently high, both at GCSE and A level.
+Examination results have been consistently excellent, both at GCSE and A level.
 In addition, pride has always been taken in developing the whole child through dedicated pastoral care and a wide range of extra-curricular activities.

 The School continues to thrive as a charitable trust, providing excellent education for pupils aged 11-18 in Swansea and the surrounding area.
 Recent investment has seen improved facilities and opportunities for pupils, including an ICT suite and enhanced Sixth Form accommodation.
 Ongoing investment promises an exciting future for a school which has always endeavoured to secure the "Best for your child, best from your child".

 In 2013/2014 the school celebrated its 40th Anniversary.
-If you are a past pupil, parent or member of staff join us in our celebrations.
+If you are a past pupil, parent or member of staff we'd love to hear from you.